victorpengmx/tp/docs/UserGuide.md

 **Example:**

-To edit the person at index 1 in the displayed person list of the Company at index 1 to change their phone number to 91234567 and their email to johndoe@example.com, use the following command:
+To edit the person at index 1 in the displayed person list of the Company at index 1 to the following updated fields:
+- Phone: 91234567
+- Email: johndoe@example.com

+Use the following command:
 ```
 editPerson 1 c/1 p/91234567 e/johndoe@example.com
 ```